Bangladesh communal tensions grow amid Hindu protests – DW – 11/29/2024

 However, Bangladesh's attorney general, Md Asaduzzaman, said during a high court hearing in October that he would support excluding secularism from the constitution.

-Nath said that removing secularism from the constitution would further restrict the rights of minorities.
+Nath said removing secularism from the constitution would further restrict the rights of minorities.

 "In the past, various governments have made promises to us [religious minorities] in their election manifestos.
 However, after winning the elections, they failed to implement these promises."